microsoft/azure-pipelines-tasks/Tasks/WindowsMachineFileCopy/README.md

 * **Password**:  Password for the admin login.
 It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
 You may mark variable type as 'secret' to secure it.
 *	**Destination Folder**: The folder in the Windows machines where the files will be copied to.
 An example of the destination folder is c:\FabrikamFibre\Web.
 *	**Clean Target**: Checking this option will clean the destination folder prior to copying the files to it.
-*	**Copy Files in Parallel**: CHecking this option will copy files to all the target machines in parallel, which can speed up the copying process.
+*	**Copy Files in Parallel**: Checking this option will copy files to all the target machines in parallel, which can speed up the copying process.